donkirkby/live-py-plugin/CONTRIBUTING.md

 `~/.emacs.d/elpa/live-py-mode-X.Y` with symbolic links to your git repository.

 ### Debugging live-py-mode in Emacs ###
-For the cases where the window splitting changes automatically and often it is recommended to log the debug messages to stdout of the shell where Emacs was started with something like

-    (defun stdout (format-string &rest args)
-      "Pass the arguments to `format' and print the result to stdout."
-      (append-to-file (apply #'format format-string args)
-                      nil
-                      "/dev/stdout"))

-as examining an often disappearing Messages buffer can become annoying.
-For an example to log the existence of the output buffer and output window see the attachment in [issue 100][100].

-Using a second Emacs frame for the Messages buffer would probably also work.
+When adding temporary debugging messages it is recommended to open a second Emacs frame for the Messages buffer by typing `C-x 5 2` in the Messages buffer.

+Run the commands listed in `.travis.yml` in the section "script:" manually to check for compiler warnings and test regressions.

 [issues]: https://github.com/donkirkby/live-py-plugin/issues?state=open
 [g+]: http://google.com/+donkirkby